Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-truncate-text-with-ellipsis.md

   - css
 ---

-> Note: I've written a updated, more modern article: [Read the full article here](https://daily-dev-tips.com/posts/css-modern-multi-line-ellipsis/)
+> Note: I've written an updated, more modern article: [Read the full article here](https://daily-dev-tips.com/posts/css-modern-multi-line-ellipsis/)

 At one stage, truncating text with CSS was hype instead of just showing the whole text, which could be one or multiple lines.
 We ended up doing the ellipsis (...) for only one line.